deepgram/web-next/content/blog/posts/introducing-topic-detection-feature/index.md

   reddit: https://dpgr.am/aff224e
   facebook: https://dpgr.am/bcf89e3
 ---
 Today, we are very excited to announce that Deepgram has officially launched the Topic Detection feature as part of our Speech Understanding features.
 Deepgram’s Topic Detection is based on unsupervised Topic Modeling Technique that enables developers and customers to detect the most important and relevant topics that are referenced in the conversations.
+See below for an introduction to the feature, or watch [this short video.](https://youtu.be/DC5UoDl1iqw)

 ## Turn Recorded Audio Into Insights